Lake of the Dead

-Lake of the Dead (Norwegian title: De dødes tjern, also known as Lake of the Damned) is a 1958 Norwegian mystery horror film directed by Kåre Bergstrøm.
+Lake of the Dead (Norwegian title: De dødes tjern, also known as Lake of the Damned) is a 1958 Norwegian mystery horror film directed by Kåre Bergstrøm, and based on the 1942 novel by André Bjerke (as Bernhard Borge).
 The film stars Henki Kolstad, Henny Moan and Georg Richter.
 In 2019, a remake named Lake of Death was released written and directed by Nini Bull Robsahm.

 Plot

-The film takes place 20–23 August 1958.
-Crime author Bernhard Borge and his wife Sonja, psychoanalyst Kai Bugge, magazine editor Gabriel Mørk, lawyer Harald Gran and his fiancée Liljan Werner are six Oslo people who will visit Bjørn Werner (Liljan’s brother) in his cabin deep in the Østerdal forests.
-But, when the guests arrive, Werner is missing and his dog is found dead at a lake nearby.
+The film takes place between the 20th and 23rd of August 1958.
+Crime author Bernhard Borge and his wife Sonja, psychoanalyst Kai Bugge, magazine editor Gabriel Mørk, lawyer Harald Gran and his fiancée Liljan Werner, all Oslo residents, plan to visit Liljan's brother Bjørn in his cabin deep in the Østerdal forests.
+But when the guests arrive, Werner is missing and his dog is found dead at a lake nearby.

-It's not long before they begin to ponder the old legend associated with the place: a man is said to have killed his sister and her lover and then drowned himself in the lake.
-It is said that anyone who stays in the house—the murder's cabin—would be possessed by a strange attraction: They would be forced to drown themselves in the lake.
+It's not long before they begin to ponder the old legend associated with the place: a man in an incestuous relationship with his sister is said to have killed her and her lover, then drowned himself in the lake.
+The legend also holds that anyone who stays in the cabin, formerly the murderer's, would be possessed by a strange attraction: they would be forced to drown themselves in the lake.

 The company decides to solve the mystery, but soon it appears that they are exposed to the mysterious powers that are tied to the lake.